Danjb1/colour-remover/README.md

 Minimum number of connected pixels that must match the specified colour before an area will be removed.
 For example, if set to 3, areas of only 1 or 2 pixels of the specified colour will be preserved.

+Pixels are considered to be "connected" if they are orthogonally adjacent.

 ### Example

     java main.ColourRemover images 64,128,64 10